vocdex/SpottyAI/examples/README.md

 We want to continue this.
 So if you create code this semester, comment it well.
 Then it can be built upon for the groups to come.

+- [estop](estop/README.md) - this is a mandatory estop to run any other code
 - [start up](start_up/README.md)
 - [auto walk](auto_walk/README.md)
 - [process local map](process_local_map/README.md)